nishtahir/rust-android-gradle/README.md

-# Rust Android Gradle Plugin
+# Rust Android Gradle Plugin (Deprecated)

+> This project is now deprecated in favor of https://github.com/mozilla/rust-android-gradle

 Cross compiles rust cargo projects for Android